 The student must gain clearance from the designated Field Coordinator, in consultation with the Director of Field Education, prior to repeating the field course.
 If the student gives evidence of having followed the performance plan and has improved sufficiently in the problem areas, the Director of Field Education and/or the designated Field Coordinator will refer the student to another placement to repeat the course.
 The Director of Field Education and/or the designated Field Coordinator will facilitate the placement of the student in a new placement and the student's Learning Agreement will specify the behaviors, actions, or inactions that need attention.
-If the repeat field placement is not successful for reasons of poor performance, a NC will again be assigned and the student will not be allowed to repeat the course a second time.
-Students who are terminated from two placements within the course of the field practicum, whether in foundation or advanced year, will be dismissed from field, and thus will not be able to continue in the MSW program.
+If the repeat field placement is not successful for reasons of poor performance, a NC will again be assigned, and the student will not be allowed to repeat the course of the field practicum, whether in foundation or advanced year, will be dismissed from field, and thus will not be able to continue in the MSW program.